 What you’ll do

-- Fill mason jars with wax and place in your slow cooker.
+- Fill mason jars with wax and place them in your slow cooker.

 - Slowly pour boiling water around the jars until the mason jars are halfway submerged.